RedisLabs/redislabs-docs/content/rc/security/database-security/passwords-users-roles.md

         {{<image filename="images/rc/icon-rbac-edit.png" width="40px" alt="Select the Edit button to edit an existing ACL." >}}{{< /image >}}

-1. Enter a descriptive name for the Redis ACL.
+1. Provide a descriptive name for the Redis ACL.

-1. Enter [ACL syntax](https://redis.io/topics/acl#acl-rules) to define the ACL rule or select **Rule Builder** for help building the ACL rule with correct syntax.
+1. Enter [ACL syntax](https://redis.io/docs/management/security/acl/#acl-rules) to define the ACL rule or select **Rule Builder** for help building the ACL rule with correct syntax.

 1. To create a Redis ACL rule with the **Rule Builder**:

-    1. For **Redis commands / categories**, enter a command or [command category](https://redis.io/docs/management/security/acl/#command-categories).
+    1. For **Redis commands / categories**, enter a [command](https://redis.io/commands/) or [command category](https://redis.io/docs/management/security/acl/#command-categories).

     1. Select whether to include or exclude the command or category.